mshafir/codenames-ai/README.md

 An interactive command-line game of codenames, with an AI implementation that can play as a code giver or guesser.

+You can see it in action at http://personal.mshafir.com/codenames/ though my AWS instance is a tiny so it'll be slow and might run out of memory.

 ## Requirements

 ### Vectors